1. Overview

 Focusing offers a beautiful and powerfully loving way of assisting in the creative healing of the world.
 This can occur on several levels, individually or all together:

-a) We can check inside to see if it might feel right to simply offer a bit of our attention (in whatever focusing way that we offer it to ourselves and to others) to the world - whether we 'feel her presence' or not.
+- We can check inside to see if it might feel right to simply offer a bit of our attention (in whatever way that we offer it to ourselves and to others) to the world - whether we 'feel her presence' or not.
 This might mean just making an intention to do so, then taking a small amount of time and hold a space in that intention.

-Or we may feel drawn to hold a receptive loving space with a recognition that we don't have to know what is right for her - we just know that opening up this caring listening space will allow whatever needs to come to be able to do so.
+- Space can be held for something that we sense 'wants to come' (such as a felt sense or image of peace and justice) for the planet.
+Or, we may feel drawn to hold a receptive loving space with a recognition that we don't have to know what is right for her - we just know that opening up this caring listening space will allow whatever needs to come to be able to do so.

 Perhaps this is what some of us are called to do - often all that is needed to allow healing to occur are receptive space and connection.